My Boy

 "My Boy" is a popular song from the early 1970s.
 The music was composed by Jean-Pierre Bourtayre and Claude François, and the lyrics were translated from the original version "Parce que je t'aime, mon enfant" (Because I Love You My Child) into English by Phil Coulter and Bill Martin.

 Song meaning

-A sentimental ballad, the song is sung in a first-person narrative from the point of view of a father to his young son under the presumption that the child is asleep and cannot hear what his father is trying to tell him.
-The father tells his son of the truth of the strained relationship between the child's parents, and that all the father has left is the love of his son.
+A sentimental ballad, the song is sung in a first-person narrative from the point of view of a father to his young son under the presumption that the child is asleep and can’t hear what his father is trying to tell him.
+The father tells his son the truth of the strained relationship between the child's parents, and that all the father has left is the love of his son.
 Rather than risk losing that through a painful divorce, the father makes the decision to stay in a loveless marriage for the sake of his child.